 - Student session Aims:- to implement the correct course of action when presented with an IRPCS situation.

-- Ask TWO of you student PWs to ride around the box course at displacement speed (i.e. 5-7 knots) maximum (it is VERY important that they do not travel at any speed) with 2 buoys between them and rider ahead.
+- Ask your student PW's to ride around the box course at displacement speed (i.e. 5-7 knots) maximum (it is VERY important that they do not travel at any speed) with 1 leg of the box course between them and rider ahead.

 - When you finish all the actions, head back to the rest of the group and 'quiz them' on what they saw and what actions were performed to keep them involved.

-- Repeat the session above for each of your students to have a go.
+- Repeat the session above to ensure each of your students to have a go.

 IRPCS Course Layout:

 PWC ride around box in anti-clockwise direction at displacement speed.
 Minimum of 1 leg of the box between each PWC

 Student and instructor to take correct early and obvious actions i.e. turning to starboard in order to pass behind the instructor.

 Head On Situation